-Each student signed into his/her University Blackboard account to access the course in order to take the exam and to answer a set of thirty questions delivered individually (rather than as a full page of questions) and randomly to insure independent attempts.
-The Committee also required each student to use the Respondus Monitor, which recorded the entire testing procedure, to preclude access to internet, notes, and/or study partners to ensure untainted results.
+Prior to 2020, each graduating student signed into his/her University Blackboard account to access the course in order to take the exit exam and to answer a set of thirty questions delivered individually (rather than as a full page of questions) and randomly to insure independent attempts.
+The Committee (K. Madison) also continued to require each student to use the Respondus Monitor, which records the entire testing procedure, to preclude access to internet, notes, and/or study partners to ensure untainted assessment results.

-Indirect Assessment Methods
+Previous (to 2020) Indirect Assessment Methods